-A good approach is to never touch /etc/rc.conf itself.
-Instead, create the file /etc/rc.conf.local, copy just the lines you are about to change from /etc/rc.conf and adjust them as you like.
+We strongly suggest you never touch /etc/rc.conf itself.
+Instead, create the file /etc/rc.conf.local, copy just the lines you need to change from /etc/rc.conf and adjust them as you like.
 This makes future upgrades easier -- all the changes are in the one file.
+In fact, the standard upgrade process assumes you have not modified /etc/rc.conf, and will overwrite it with the new version.